Trump accuses Twitter of 'shadow banning' prominent Republicans

-President Donald Trump accused Twitter of limiting the visibility of prominent Republicans -- a technique known as "shadow banning" -- in a tweet Thursday morning.
+In a tweet Thursday morning, President Donald Trump accused Twitter of limiting the visibility of prominent Republicans, through a technique known as "shadow banning."

 Trump's comment comes a day after Vice News reported that Republican Party chair Ronna McDaniel, a number of conservative Republican congressmen and Donald Trump Jr.'s spokesman stopped showing up in Twitter's auto-populated drop-down search box.

 "Twitter 'SHADOW BANNING' prominent Republicans.
-Not good," the president tweeted early Thursday.
+Not good," the president tweeted.
 "We will look into this discriminatory and illegal practice at once!
 Many complaints."

 The report noted that the profiles appeared when conducting a full search, and would show up in the auto-populated search box if you already followed the account.